AutoGyro eCavalon

 The design is a development of the piston-engine powered AutoGyro Cavalon.

 Design and development

 The prototype was introduced in 2013 and was powered by a Bosch General Aviation Technology electric motor in Vienna.
-The motor was replaced by a Siemens electric motor in 2015.
+The Bosch motor was replaced by a Siemens electric motor in 2015.

 The eCavalon features a single main rotor, a two-seats-in-side-by-side configuration enclosed cockpit, tricycle landing gear with wheel pants and a Siemens electric motor with a propeller mounted in pusher configuration.

 The aircraft fuselage is made from composite material.
 Its two-bladed rotor has a diameter of 8.4 m.
 The aircraft has a typical empty weight of 300 kg and a gross weight of 500 kg, giving a useful load of 200 kg.

-The initial endurance is 30 minutes, but battery improvements are expected to increase this to one hour, for employment in the flight training role.
+Current endurance is 30 minutes, but battery improvements are expected to increase this to one hour, making the aircraft suitable for use in a flight training role.